padrinobook/padrinobook/02-job-vacancy-application.md

     }

-As you can see we are creating for each different environment (*development*, *production* , and *test*) it's own database.
-Now let's create the last missing database *production *with the following command:
+As you can see, each of the different environments  *development*, *production* , and *test* have their own database.
+Lets's be sure that all databases are created:

 {: lang="bash" }